‘The True Wheel’ is one of Brian Eno’s most mysterious songs – and it all began with a drug-induced dream. Tony Barrell reports

 The girls in the dream were singing: “We are the 801 / We are the central shaft.”
 When he returned to the real world, Eno jotted the phrases down and realised he had something interesting (to use one of his favourite words).
 It sounded meaningful, though he didn’t understand it, and it used the first-person plural.
 “I woke up absolutely jubilant, because this was the first bit of lyric I’d written in this new style.”

 Those dream phrases would be reproduced verbatim on his next album, Taking Tiger Mountain by Strategy, which he recorded after returning to London.
 He developed the oneiric lyrical fragment into ‘The True Wheel’, a song that is noteworthy for other reasons too.
-The song is in the usual 4/4 time, and most of it relies on a standard “three-chord trick” of F#, E and B. So far, so unremarkable.
+Co-written by Roxy Music guitarist Phil Manzanera, the song is in the usual 4/4 time, and most of it relies on a standard “three-chord trick” of F#, E and B. So far, so unremarkable.
 However, listen to the music and you’re likely to notice that something funny is going on.
 Each of those three chords lasts for a single bar, and then the pattern repeats – which means that superimposed on the normal 4/4 rhythm is a three-bar cycle.
 This is sometimes known as “phasing”, and the effect here is strange and disorienting.
 After about a minute and a half, the music reaches a pleasing resolution with the “Looking for a certain ratio” section, which brings everything back to a normal four-bar cycle for a while.

 Eno dashed off the rest of the lyrics in his usual fashion, throwing in euphonious phrases with little conscious regard for their sense